 When VDI was first introduced, the idea of cost savings with VDI was null and void unless you were considering this technology strictly from the security perspective in that it was easier to push updates and patches to your virtual workstations.
 Fast forward to today and the infrastructure required to deploy VDI is no longer cost prohibitive, the performance is now there, and organizations are more prepared to embrace this type of deployment.

 Some of the technology advancements that make VDI a solid choice for workstation replacement are as follows:

-Next let’s look at a couple of the deployment options that can improve the VDI experience for the administrator.
-These tools become essential to the administrator management experience of your deployment, and are key to your deployments success from a management perspective.
+Next, let’s look at a couple of the deployment options that can improve the VDI experience for the administrator.
+These tools become essential to the administrator management experience of your deployment and are key to the success of your deployment from a management perspective.

 What Types of Cost Savings Can I expect?

 The cost savings for VDI come from several factors.
 For one, administrators can save time managing and deploying desktops allowing IT teams to run in the leaner fashion that organizations of today prefer.
-Another cost savings component involves more secure workstations through improved process for rolling out patches to organizational workstations.
-Ensuring that workstations are available when needed for patching, because they are secured in the datacenter ensuring your workstations the opportunity to be more security compliant than ever.
-Lastly the flexibility to run desktops from any device making VDI a workstation replacement.
-Allowing corporate owned physical PCs to need less compute over time meaning that they can be kept longer or even eliminated if the business user is allowed the option to bring in their own device to work.
+Another cost savings component involves more secure workstations through an improved process for rolling out patches to organizational workstations.
+Ensuring that workstations are available when needed for patching because they are secured in the data center ensures your workstations the opportunity to be more security compliant than ever.
+Lastly, the flexibility to run desktops from any device makes VDI a workstation replacement.
+Allowing corporate-owned physical PCs to need less computing over time means that they can be kept longer or even eliminated if the business user is allowed the option to bring in their own device to work.

 VDI offers great flexibility and security to the enterprise which are proving to be more and more important to enterprises today.